OUAstronomy/srtn/README.md

 The Nielsen Hall Small Radio Telescope GitHub Page

+To be added to the collaboration, just let me know.

 Please read and understand the Operator Manual before attempting to control the SRT.
 Improper management can permanently damage the SRT.

 The following directories follow this schema: